 The physical register spaces for both FIFO and CRB are specified in Section 6.3 TPM Register Space.
 Register space with functions common to both interfaces is specified in Section 6.5.1 Interface Agnostic Functions.
 The behavior of the CRB Interface is specified in Section 6.5.3 CRB Interface Requirements.
 In the subsequent sections, functionality that is interface-independent precedes the interface-specific functionality.
-Where a function is common to both interface-specific section.
+Where a function is common to both interfaces, but there are interface-specific requirements, the requirements are documented in the interface-specific section.
 For example, the concepts of locality are common to both interfaces, but the mechanisms to invoke locality are interface specific.